Fuego

 2. Selecting a Version

-• A history panel will open, displaying available snapshots.
+• A history panel appears showing available snapshots.

-• Compare the current document with the selected historical version to review changes.
+• Compare the current document with the historical version.

 3. Restoring a Version